Other families are on the other extreme – with very low income and assets, they will receive a lot of need-based aid.

 You want to choose a school that’s as strong as possible in your student’s chosen major.

 After that, your child may have strong feelings about school size, location, or available activities.
-Some students simply don’t do well at large schools, while others would struggle in a small setting.
+Some students don’t do well at large schools, while others struggle in a small setting.

 Make sure these elements are considered during the application process.

-Keep your communication with your student strong.
-You can also help them understand the college application process and why there are limits on what school options they have.
+Keep strong communication with your student.
+You can also help them understand the college application process and why there are limits on their school options.

 Be careful during this part of the process – you only want your child to eliminate schools based on true must-haves.